jedisct1/libsodium-doc/advanced/point-arithmetic.md

 In order to prevent attacks using small subgroups, the `scalarmult` functions above clear lower bits of the scalar.
 This may be indesirable to build protocols that requires `n` to be invertible.

-The `noclamp` variants of these functions do not clear these bits, and do not set the high bit either:
+The `noclamp` variants of these functions do not clear these bits, and do not set the high bit either.
+These variants expect a scalar in the `]0..L[` range.

 ```c
 int crypto_scalarmult_ed25519_noclamp(unsigned char *q, const unsigned char *n,